ian-wheeler/meriplex-obsidian-vault/action-items.md

 ## To-Do

 - [ ] Schedule meeting to gather requirements for the [Spark Form / Quote Request Form](https://slviewer.meriplex.com/services/70398/0)
-- [ ] Documentation for the Power Automate Flows
 - [ ] Meeting with Brian Jones to discuss refactoring the Salesforce Integration
 - [ ] Meeting with Brian Jones to discuss the ChannelOnline Integration
 - [ ] Meeting with Ed Palowski to discuss the Churn Definitions